Breadcrumb

 - Supportive devices and equipment.

 These can help you stay mobile, communicate, and do daily tasks like bathing, eating, and dressing.
-Some examples are canes, walkers, wheelchairs, ramps, handrails, raised toilet seats, and shower seats.
-You can also get braces to support your feet, ankles, or neck.
+Examples include a cane, a walker, a wheelchair, ramps, handrails, and foot or ankle braces.

 - Medicines.